-BuzzFeed has the opportunity to help shape a new set of standards for a new generation of media.
-We are offering these standards to our staffers and to our readers as a first attempt at articulating the goal of merging the best of traditional media’s values with a true openness to the deep shifts in the forms of media and communication.
-Our intent with this document is to provide context and support for staffers in BuzzFeed’s three distinct editorial divisions — News, Buzz, and Life — in making smart, responsible, and ethical choices as we tell the most honest, troublemaking, revelatory, heartwarming, gripping, and entertaining stories we can.
+BuzzFeed News has the opportunity to help shape a new set of standards for a new generation of media.
+We are offering these standards to our staffers and to our readers as a first attempt at articulating the goal of merging the best of traditional media’s values with deep shifts in the forms of media and communication.
+Our intent with this document is to provide context and support for BuzzFeed News staffers in making smart, responsible, and ethical choices as we tell the most honest, troublemaking, revelatory, heartwarming, gripping, and entertaining stories we can.

 The document is separated into four sections: 1) Sourcing, 2) Corrections, Updates, Deletions, and Errors, 3) Legal and Ethics, and 4) The Editorial and Business Relationship.
-The guidelines in this document apply to BuzzFeed’s global editorial operation — it notes where there are distinctions to be made for News, Buzz, and Life.
+The guidelines in this document apply to BuzzFeed’s global news operation for entertainment content.

 Information and Facts

 Information — excluding common knowledge — should come from a verified source.
-Wikipedia, IMDb, and other websites that can be edited by anyone should never be used as sources in a story; they are places to begin research, not to finish it.
+Wikipedia, IMDb, and other websites that anyone can edit should never be used as sources in a story; they are places to begin research, not to finish it.
 Acceptable verified sources include interviews, legal documents, research by experts, academic journals, databases, and, with attribution, stories from trusted news organizations.

 Polls and Other Studies

 When considering reporting on a study or poll, ask these questions: Have the authors included a detailed methodology?
 How many people did they study?
 (For most studies, be skeptical of anything below 100; for polls, anything below 1,000.)
 Do the authors have any conflicts of interest?
 For medical studies: Was the study performed on humans, or other animals?
 (Drugs, for example, that work in mice might fail in humans.)
 For polls: How, precisely, were the questions worded?
 Never take information directly from a press release.
 Instead, ask the authors for a copy of the actual study or poll.
-In informational and entertainment polls that are conducted by BuzzFeed editorial, don’t suggest that results reflect a scientific sample.
+When you’re asking readers to vote for fun, don’t suggest that results reflect a scientific sample.
 The data journalism team is available to assist staffers who have questions about data.

-Anonymous quotes: Anonymous quotes are permitted, though writers should always try to get a source on the record before agreeing to let them be anonymous.
-Staffers should spell out why their source is anonymous and include an explanation line in the story that the reader will understand.
-When possible, writers should share the source’s identity with their editor, unless it’s a very extreme case, in which case the editor-in-chief and executive editor for news should be consulted prior to publication.
+• Anonymous quotes: Anonymous quotes are permitted, though writers should always try to get a source on the record before agreeing to let them be anonymous.
+Staffers should spell out why their source is anonymous and include an explanatory line in the story that the reader will understand.
+When possible, writers should share the source’s identity with their editor, unless it’s a very extreme case, in which case the editor-in-chief should be consulted prior to publication.
 We don’t have an arbitrary number of anonymous sources required to verify a story: One well-placed anonymous source is worth more than four anonymous sources who are all repeating the same rumor.

 Corrections and Updates

-There are a number of ways of adding updates for clarity and context: using the update option in the CMS, writing through the body copy with the additional information, or adding the latest news to the top of the post.
-Consult with your editor to choose the best option — but in all cases, readers should be made aware that there is new text in the story.
+There are a number of ways to add updates for clarity and context to written news articles: using the update option in the CMS, writing through the body copy with the additional information, or adding the latest news to the top of the post.
+Consult with your editor to choose the best option.

-Editorial posts should never be deleted for reasons related to their content, or because a subject or stakeholder has asked you to do so.
+News items should not be deleted for reasons related to their content, or because a subject or stakeholder has asked you to do so.
 If a technical issue arises — like a duplicate post or an incorrect URL — email bugs or your manager.
 If a post was published ahead of schedule, remove it from all site promotion and ask bugs to unpublish it for you.
 If two people inadvertently created a post on the same subject, both posts should be left on the site.

 Getting hoaxed should be avoided through diligence and reporting, but if an entire post is incorrect or if it has turned out to be a hoax, 1) append “— Updated” to the end of the headline and note in the deck that the story is false, and 2) add a correction subbuzz to the top of the post.
 The rest of the copy may stand as it did originally.